CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02-new.md

    ![](../../media/y1july26-p1t1p11.png)

 ### Task 3: Register the Dataset

+In this task, you'll upload the `anomaly_data.csv` file and register it as a Data Asset in your Azure Machine Learning workspace, giving it version control and a reusable reference that your notebook - and any future notebook - can retrieve without needing the original local file.

 1. Select **Data (1)** from the left navigation pane, ensure the **Data assets (2)** tab is selected, and then select **+ Create (3)** to create a new data asset for your machine learning workspace.